 Accidental death rider

-An accidental death rider increases the policy’s contracted death benefit should you die as the result of an accident.
+An accidental death rider increases the policy’s contracted death benefit should you die as a result of an accident.
 In many cases, the benefit for accidental death is double what it would be for a non-accidental death.
 That’s why this rider is often referred to as a double indemnity benefit.

 Accidental deaths are often unforeseen and therefore, the most disruptive to a family.
 Providing a larger death benefit can help your loved ones better cope with the sudden loss.

 It’s important when buying this rider that you understand how the insurance company defines “accidental” death.
 If your death does not meet the insurer’s definition, you would only be eligible for the benefit offered on the base policy.

 [ Related Read: Is AD&D Insurance Worth It? ]

 Automatic premium loan rider

 When added to a policy, an automation premium loan rider will pay your premium out of the policy’s cash value in the event you forget to pay or can’t pay that month’s premium.
 Therefore, it’s only available on permanent policies that have the potential to build cash value.